 Take action sooner rather than later

 The sooner you can turn things around the quicker breastfeeding can get back on track.
-There is no advantage to just keep weighing a baby without taking action in the hope that a baby’s weight will miraculously pick up on its own if he is sleepy or not breastfeeding well.
+If a baby is sleepy or not breastfeeding well, there is no advantage to just keep weighing him without taking action in the hope that their weight will miraculously pick up on its own.
 To get changes you will likely have to make changes.
 Sometimes simply improving the latch and position, using both breasts per feed, using breast compressions and reminding a sleepy baby to breastfeed every couple of hours will be enough.
 If this doesn’t improve weight gain within 24-48 hours however, an intense routine of pumping and topping up to satiety after breastfeeds can turn things around quickly see Baby Not Gaining Weight and Supplementing an Underweight Baby for much more information.

 How much milk do newborn babies need?